 After referring Trump for charges, the Jan.
 6 panel is set to release its full report

 Nearly two years after the deadly Jan.
-6 insurrection at the U.S. Capitol, the Democratic-led House committee investigating the attack is set to release its full report Wednesday afternoon.
+6 insurrection at the U.S. Capitol, the Democratic-led House committee investigating the attack is set to release its full report Thursday.

 The committee also referred four Republican House members — Kevin McCarthy of California, Jim Jordan of Ohio, Scott Perry of Pennsylvania and Andy Biggs of Arizona — to the House Ethics Committee for failure to comply with subpoenas.

-A summary of the report was also released Monday, which includes the panel's key findings an evidence related to the criminal referrals.
+A summary of the report was also released Monday, which includes the panel's key findings and evidence related to the criminal referrals.

 What else will come out in the full report?

-The full report, which is expected to be eight chapters long, will include additional evidence, along with detailed descriptions of the scheme pushed by Trump and his allies to overturn the 2020 election results.
+The full report — which was originally slated for Wednesday and is expected to be eight chapters long — will include additional evidence, along with detailed descriptions of the scheme pushed by Trump and his allies to overturn the 2020 election.
 It will also have citations from the more than 1,000 interviews the committee members conducted over the course of their 18-month investigation.

-But Wednesday's expected release won't be the last we hear from the panel.
+But Thursday's expected release won't be the last that's heard from the panel.

 Rep. Bennie Thompson, D-Miss., who chairs the committee, told reporters that transcripts of non-sensitive interviews they conducted will be released between now and the end of the year, when the panel officially sunsets.